 Below is the table of contents for the book, with links to posts on this blog where applicable.
 Note that the blog is a draft, and I revised and expanded each chapter, and added a lot more material, when writing the book.

-I've also written a summary post of the five most common errors, which doesn't form part of the book.
+I've also written a summary post of the five most common errors, which is included in the revised version of the book (2020) but was not in the original (2015).

 Table of Contents